 - The League by Thatcher Heldring

-Teach Starter Teacher Tip: If you have students who struggle to find joy in reading, see if they have an interest in football or sports and use those topics to find examples in the school library.
+Teach Starter Teacher Tip: If you have students who struggle to find joy in reading, see if they have an interest in football or sports and use those topics to help them find sports-related books in the school library to get them hooked on a book.

 Use these downloadable differentiated texts for students to compare and contrast the games of soccer and American football.
 This set focuses on the following: